roryp/azdevcli/README.md

 * help developers understand core Azure development constructs
 * You can use the same developer workflow for any Azure Developer CLI enabled templates.

-You can also access preview Azure Developer CLI functionality from within Visual Studio Code.
+You can also access Azure Developer CLI functionality within Visual Studio Code.
 You can try out our [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.azure-dev) by installing it from the Visual Studio Code Marketplace.
-From the VS Code extension, you can use all the Azure Developer CLI commands.
+You can use all the Azure Developer CLI commands from the VS Code extension.

 ## Workflow